2017 British Columbia Wildfires

 But I’m realizing that most people who bring attention to it really do care.
 If we’re asking just the average person to do something about it.
 Just go read some research, go talk to some climate survivors, if you can.
 I think that would be enough for most people.
 Then everyone would make change within their own means.
 I still feel like things can change fast and that things aren’t quite set in stone yet.
 There is hope.
 Things can change for the better.

-This story was originally published in Asparagus Magazine, on December 14, 2022.
+This testimony was originally published in Asparagus Magazine, on December 14, 2022.

 Related Stories